 Which is the right sanding disc to use?

 Why carry 3 types of sanding discs?
-We are often asked what the differences are between the three types of sanding discs and which one should you choose.
+We are often asked what the differences are between the three types of sanding discs and which one should be used.

 Here is a brief description of each and what we recommend: